emilienschultz/activetigger/docs/quickstart.md

 Features means that each text element is represented by a numerical vector.
 This is necessary to train certain models (especially for active learning) or to do projections.

-By default, we recommend using the `sbert` feature, which is a pre-trained model that converts your text into a numerical representation.
+By default, we recommend using the SBERT feature, which is a pre-trained model that converts your text into a numerical representation.
 This is a good starting point for most projects.

 ### Write your codebook